thuduc/fan-out-fan-in/API_DESIGN.md

      - If the state key is absent (expired), respond `410 Gone`.

 ## 5. Interaction with Existing Components
-- **MainOrchestrator Stream Consumer** remains unchanged; it processes entries emitted by the new API exactly like external producers.
+- **vnapi Stream Consumer** remains unchanged; it processes entries emitted by the new API exactly like external producers.
-- **Lambda Orchestrator / Task Processor** require no modifications; they continue reading and writing Redis data as defined in `DESIGN.md`.
+- **vnvs / vnas** require no modifications; they continue reading and writing Redis data as defined in `DESIGN.md`.
 - **Lifecycle Publisher** already writes to `stream:request:lifecycle`, enabling synchronous waits.
 Ensure lifecycle events include `requestId` field (existing behaviour) so API waiters can filter accurately.
-- **State Repository** keys remain consistent; API read operations rely on existing storage logic executed by the main orchestrator and request orchestrator.
+- **State Repository** keys remain consistent; API read operations rely on existing storage logic executed by vnapi and vnvs.

 ## 6. Concurrency & Failure Considerations
 - **Synchronous Wait Timeouts**: Configurable (e.g., via env `SYNC_WAIT_TIMEOUT_MS`).
 On timeout, request stays active in the system; clients can poll status/results endpoints.